AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 1. Paste the public key of your certificate in the **New certificate** dialog box.
 1. Select **Add certificate**.

->[!NOTE]
->
->A new local configuration change is pending and ready to be pushed to the server.
    The **Available Certificates** section will display the added certificate only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

-To activate a new certificate, navigate to the list of **Available certificates** and select **Yes** from **Used to encrypted user metadata** dropdown menu.
+1. Locate the added certificate in the list of **Available Certificates**.
+1. Select **Yes** from **Used to encrypted user metadata** dropdown menu to activate a new certificate.

 ##### Delete certificate {#delete-certificate}

-To delete a certificate, follow these steps:
+Follow these steps to delete a certificate.

-1. Hover over the desired certificate you want to delete from the list of **Available certificates**.
+1. Hover on the certificate you want to delete from the list of **Available certificates**.
 1. Select **Remove**.

    ![Remove the selected certificate](assets/programmer-remove-certificate.png)

    *Remove the selected certificate*

-1. Select **Delete** from the **Delete certificate** dialog box.
+1. Select **Delete** on the **Delete certificate** dialog box.

->[!NOTE]
->
->A new local configuration change is pending and ready to be pushed to the server.
 The certificate will be deleted from the **Available certificates** section only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

-The deleted certificate will no longer be available for use.

 ### Registered Applications {#registered-applications}

 This tab provides a list of application registrations.
-For more details, view [Dynamic client registration management](/help/authentication/dynamic-client-registration-management.md).
+View [Dynamic client registration management](/help/authentication/dynamic-client-registration-management.md), for more information.

 ### Custom Schemes {#custom-schemes}

 This tab displays a list of custom schemes.
-For more details, view [iOS/tvOS application registration](/help/authentication/iostvos-application-registration.md) and [Dynamic client registration management](/help/authentication/dynamic-client-registration-management.md)
+View [iOS/tvOS application registration](/help/authentication/iostvos-application-registration.md) and [Dynamic client registration management](/help/authentication/dynamic-client-registration-management.md), for more information.

 ## Add new programmer {#add-new-programmer}

-To add a new programmer entity, follow these steps:
+Follow these steps to add a new programmer entity.

-1. Go to the **Programmers** tab in the left panel.
+1. Select the **Programmers** tab in the left panel.
-1. Select **Add new programmer** at the top of the **Programmers** section.
+1. Select **Add new programmer** at the upper-right corner of the **Programmers** section.

    ![Add a new programmer](assets/add-new-programmer.png)

    *Add a new programmer*

-1. Enter a media company identifier in **Programmer ID** in the **New programmer** dialog box.
+1. Type media company identifier in **Programmer ID** in the **New programmer** dialog box.
-1. Enter a commercial brand name you want to be shown in the console under **Display name**.
+1. Type a commercial brand name you want to be shown in the console under **Display name**.
 1. Select **Add programmer**.

->[!NOTE]
->
->A new local configuration change is pending and ready to be pushed to the server.
 The **Programmers** section will display the added programmer only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).